nhsconnect/FHIR-Maternity-Record/pages/explore/explore_event_publish_receive.md

 ---

 ## Background ##
-The Digital Child Health (TEST) event messages are subject to supporting the following event publishing and receiving requirements:
+The Maternity-Record event messages are subject to supporting the following event publishing and receiving requirements:

 ## Publishing Events ##